MartinCazares/UnrealEngine-Brownie/README.md

 **Location Permission Granted**

-*This method gets executed only if the permission has been explicitly granted by the user, following calls for the action will not trigger this event, the action will be taken directly(requires registering to the event first).*
+*This method lets you know whther if the permission was granted by the user or not, if granted, following calls for the action will not trigger this event, the action will be taken directly(requires registering to the event first).*

     void UYourComponent::onLocationPermissionGranted(bool granted)